akreienbring/dbdesigner/README.md

 I basically ripped the code apart into modules and added new functionality as described below.

-As this is a fork of the original repository I will create a Pull Request for Prahlad.
-I simply don't know if he's interested in further development of the software.

 ## What it is

-Visual Alchemist is a visual design tool for Entity Relationship Diagrams (ERD) that can be run by using a webserver and a browser.
+DBDesigner is a visual design tool for Entity Relationship Diagrams (ERD) that can be run by using a webserver and a browser.
 Once the tables and their fields are designed the code to create the entities can be generated and executed on the target database system.

 ## Version 1.0.7